brianbrunner/yowl/README.md

 You will most likely want to maintain an on-going state for interactions your users have with your bot.
 These modules take care of that.

-  * [yowl-context-memory](https://github.com/brianbrunner/yowl-context-memory) - in-memory context persistence. good for getting up and running with a development environment or for testing.
+  * [yowl-session-memory](https://github.com/brianbrunner/yowl-session-memory) - in-memory session persistence. good for getting up and running with a development environment or for testing.
+  * [yowl-session-redis](https://github.com/brianbrunner/yowl-session-memory) - good for bots that don't need to keep a lot of session information and need quick session access.
-  * [yowl-context-rethink](https://github.com/brianbrunner/yowl-context-rethink) - good for deployed bots that may benefit from rethinkdb's ease of operation/scaling
+  * [yowl-session-rethink](https://github.com/brianbrunner/yowl-session-rethink) - good for deployed bots that may benefit from rethinkdb's ease of operation/scaling

 ### Interaction Locking